plasmacel/makekit/MANUAL.md

 | RelWithDebInfo | Release build, optimization with debug symbols    | `-O2 -g -DNDEBUG` | `/MD /Zi /O2 /Ob1 /DNDEBUG`        |
 | MinSizeRel     | Release build, optimization for small binary size | `-Os -DNDEBUG`    | `/MD /O1 /Ob1 /DNDEBUG`            |

-When `BUILD_TYPE` is omitted, MakeKit will operate on the default build type, which is `release`.

 Custom build types are also available and can be configured in `CustomBuilds.cmake`.

 ## VII.
 Commands